harshit711/MLOps/FastAPI/README.md

 You can also test out the results of your endpoints by interacting with them.
 Click on the dropdown button of your endpoint -> Try it out -> Fill the Request body -> Click on Execute button.

+You will get a response similar to the one below:

 ```bash
 {
   "response": 0,